tomasz-bienkowski/tomasz-bienkowski/README.md

 # 💫 About Me:
-Currently working on  my own mobile application that retrieves and analyzes logs from a server's API.<br>Continuously expanding my knowledge and improving my skills.<br>Graduated from the Infoshare Academy bootcamp.
+Currently working on my own mobile application 📱 that retrieves and analyzes logs from a server's API 🌐.<br>Continuously expanding my knowledge 📚 and improving my skills 🚀.<br>Graduated from the Infoshare Academy bootcamp

 ## 🌐 Socials: